ZeroDeadDrop/ZeroDeadDrop/README.md

 | CSP                              | Partial                | Partial                  | unsafe-inline required (single-file design) |
 | Offline                          | Yes                    | Yes                      | no network at all                           |

+As for plausible deniability mode, it generates:

+One real set

+One fake set

+But:

+A forensic analyst can see:

+Two encrypted payload structures

+They cannot distinguish which is real, but they can detect that there are two.

+So:

+Plausible deniability works psychologically, not cryptographically for right now until I fix how to make it seamless.
+It is still one container.

 ## Quick Start (2 minutes)

 ### As Receiver (you want people to send you encrypted stuff)